topclaudy/eloquent-mutators/README.md

 #### Defining accessors

-For the following Post model, we configure accessors to trim whitespace from the beginning and end of the `title` and `content` attributes.
+For the following Post model, we configure accessors to trim whitespace from the beginning and end of the `title` and `content` attributes:

 ```php
 namespace App;